PoisotLab/MS_befwm_softwarenote/ms.md

 ## Effect of consumer-resource body-mass ratio on stability

-In \autoref{vertebrate}, we illustrate how the effect of body-mass ratio differs between food webs with invertebrates and vertebrate consumers.
+In \autoref{vertebrate}, we illustrate how the effect of body-mass ratio differs between food webs with invertebrates and ectotherm vertebrate consumers.

 !{vertebrate}